Working with Objects

 Application Object

 The Application object represents either a Base Application, an Application Version, or a Release.
-In DeployHub there is always an Application on the stack representing the Application/Release being deployed referenced by $Application.
+In DeployHub Pro there is always an Application on the stack representing the Application/Release being deployed referenced by $Application.
 You can also retrieve an Application using the get_Application__Function_ or push an Application onto the Stack via using Application.

-NOTE: A Release is a DeployHub Object.
+NOTE: A Release is a DeployHub Pro Object.
 It is of the type__Application.
 The release property indicates if the object represents a Release.

 The following properties can be accessed for an Application object: